 Having access to quality notes is, for most students, integral to the learning process.
 All students are encouraged to be actively engaged with course materials and taking notes is one of the many ways that this occurs.
 For some students, taking handwritten notes in class presents some barriers.
-When this is the case, other options might be explored such as using a laptop for taking notes, using a Braille note-taking device, or taping lectures.
+When this is the case, other options might be explored such as using a laptop for taking notes, using a Braille note-taking device, or recording lectures.
 When these solutions are not options or do not eliminate the barriers for a particular student, note-taking is provided as an accommodation.
 In this case, the Disability Resource Center (DRC) and course instructors should collaborate with the student to facilitate access to quality notes.

 An approach that reduces the need for note-taking as an accommodation is for professors to post notes on an accessible course website or email list.
 Increasing numbers of instructors are recognizing that making complete notes for each class available on line is a valuable teaching tool for a variety of students.